aoswalt/prag-prog-notes/README.md

 the real world just won't let us produce much that's truly perfect, particularly not bug-free software.
 Time, technology, and temperament all conspire against us

-you can discipline yourself to write software that's good enough—good enough for your users, for future maintainers, for your own peace of mind
+you can discipline yourself to write software that's good enough - good enough for your users, for future maintainers, for your own peace of mind

 The phrase "good enough'' does not imply sloppy or poorly produced code